caffeinewriter/secret-santa/README.md

 1. Run `git clone https://github.com/caffeinewriter/secret-santa`.
 2. Fill out `config.js` with all information.
 See `config.sample.js` for a template.
+3. It is highly recommended that you customize the `faq.jade` and `donate.jade` files.
+However, if you leave `donate.jade` unchanged, you'll be supporting ongoing development.
-3. Run `npm install`
+4. Run `npm install`
-4. Run it with `npm start`.
+5. Run it with `npm start`.
 The port it binds to can be set by these methods, in this order of precedence:
   * `PORT` environment variable.
 E.g. `PORT=3000 npm start`
   * config.js app.port attribute.
   * If neither of those are present, the application will default to port 3333.